demisto/content/Packs/Redmine/Integrations/Redmine/README.md

 ### redmine-priority-id-list

 ***
-Display a mapping list from priority name to priority id.
+Returns a list of priorities (priority name to priority id).

 #### Base Command